Biden to reveal first image from NASA’s new space telescope

 The world’s biggest and most powerful space telescope rocketed away last December from French Guiana in South America.
 It reached its lookout point 1 million miles (1.6 million kilometers) from Earth in January.
 Then the lengthy process began to align the mirrors, get the infrared detectors cold enough to operate and calibrate the science instruments, all protected by a sunshade the size of a tennis court that keeps the telescope cool.

-The plan is to use the telescope to peer back so far that scientists will get a glimpse of the dawn of the universe about 13.7 billion years ago and zoom in on closer cosmic objects, even our own solar system, with sharper focus.
+The plan is to use the telescope to peer back so far that scientists will get a glimpse of the early days of the universe about 13.7 billion years ago and zoom in on closer cosmic objects, even our own solar system, with sharper focus.

 Thomas Zurbuchen, NASA’s science mission chief said, with the new telescope, the cosmos is “giving up secrets that had been there for many, many decades, centuries, millennia.”

 “It’s not an image.
-It’s a new world view that you’re going to see,” he said during a recent media briefing.
+It’s a new world view that you’re going to see,” he said during the briefing.

 Zurbuchen said when he saw the images he got emotional and so did his colleagues: “It’s really hard to not look at the universe in new light and not just have a moment that is deeply personal.”